itzzhashtag/ClickClock/README.md

 ---

+## ⭐ Support

-## ⭐ If you like this project
+If you like this project:

-Give it a ⭐ on GitHub — it helps a lot!
+* ⭐ Star the repo
+* 🍴 Fork it
+* 🛠 Build your own version

 ---